EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 };
 ```

-The object stored in a `kv table` row must have defined a property witch will store unique values.
-To accomplish this, for the `person` structure, define a property named `account_name` with type `eosio::name`.
+The object stored in a `kv table` row must have defined a property witch stores unique values.
+To accomplish this, for the `person` structure, define a property named `account_name` of type `eosio::name`.
 A unique index, called `primary index`, will be defined later based on this property.

 ```cpp
 struct person {